Booksy FAQ's First.....

 *All products used are hypoallergenic, made by Biotone, unscented, and is top of the line.
 No short cuts are made when creating a safe and healthy environment for you to be in.
 Our tables are four times the cost of most, making them the softest, largest, and most comfortable in town.
 Our aroma therapy, heating tables, gels, lotions, etc are all included in our price.
 So NO EXTRA fees where other places Nickle and Dime you.
 We don't stack sheets, we don't reuse blankets between treatments, we use extra blankets under the sheets that also get pulled between Clients.
 We are definitely different!

 Massage vs. Acupressure Therapy

-Acupressure is not regulated by the State and you must be taught by a Practitioner who is well versed.
+Acupressure is not regulated by the State and you must be taught by a Practitioner who is extremely well versed.
 Pressure is applied systematically and in a sequential method to acupoints in order to correct blockages.
 There is focus given to tendons, ligaments, muscles and most importantly, joints.
 Lymphatic drainage is automatically part of the acupressure process.
 While there is no regulation by the State, communities often know who heals and where to go for such relief, letting the free market regulate.
-Acupressure is classified under work which is not within the statutory definition of massage.
+Acupressure is classified under work which is not within the statutory definition of Massage.

 At Knotty No More, we are definitely NOT Massage, nor a Spa, nor a Salon.
 While we do not need it, we are all certified in Acupressure through classes.
 We have certifications from Auricular Therapy to Stretching to Lymphatic Drainage to Sports Therapies.
 We are constantly training to provide the greatest relief for our clients’ pain.
 We take your pain very seriously and consistently strive to provide excellence in Acupressure Therapy.